shawntabrizi/shawntabrizi.github.io/_posts/2019-09-29-what-is-substrate.md

 ### Networking

 In order for a decentralized blockchain system to communicate, it needs to establish a peer-to-peer networking protocol.
 Substrate uses [libp2p](https://github.com/libp2p) as a modular peer-to-peer networking stack.
-Through this networking layer, Substrate based blockchains are able to share transactions, blocks, peers, and other system critical details without the need for centralized servers.
-In line with Substrate's philosophy, libp2p is unique in the fact that it makes no assumptions on your specific networking protocol.
-As a result, you are able to implement and use different transports on top of a Substrate based blockchain.
+Through this networking layer, Substrate-based blockchains are able to share transactions, blocks, peers, and other system critical details without the need for centralized servers.
+In line with Substrate's philosophy, libp2p is unique in the fact that it makes no assumptions about your specific networking protocol.
+As a result, you are able to implement and use different transports on top of a Substrate-based blockchain.

 ![Peer-to-Peer Networking](/assets/images/wis-p2p.png)

 ### Transaction Queue

 As mentioned above, transactions are collected and formed into blocks that ultimately define how the state of the blockchain changes.
 However, the order of these transactions can impact the final state of the ledger.
 Substrate allows you full control over the dependency and queue management of transactions on your network.
-Substrate only assumes that a transaction has a _weight_ and a set of prerequisite _tags_, that are used create dependency graphs.
-In the simplest case, these dependency graphs are linear, but they can become more complex, and Substrate will handle that for you automatically.
+Substrate only assumes that a transaction has a _weight_ and a set of prerequisite _tags_ that are used to create dependency graphs.
+These dependency graphs are linear in the simplest case, but they can become more complex.
+Substrate handles those complexities for you automatically.

 ![](/assets/images/wis-txq.png)